 The Frist Nursing Informatics Center (FNIC) is located on the second floor of Frist Hall.
 Its staff and faculty support audiovisual, computing, and communications needs of students, staff and faculty at VUSN.
 The center operates a suite of three computing labs in Frist Hall and supports student computing activity within the nursing complex, including wireless in hallways and wireless and wired networking in classrooms, labs and the student lounge.

-Due to holidays and occasional classes, exceptions to the above schedule may occur.
-Notice of such changes will be posted in the lab and available online.
+On holidays and occasional classes, exceptions to the above schedule may occur.
+Notice of such changes will be available online.

 Preparation of Papers Using APA Format